pedromateo/openhmitester/README.md

 2. The class deploying the OHT services into the target application is QtX11PreloadingControl (extends PreloadingControl) and it is in the Lib Preload.
 In Linux, it uses QWidget::x11Event in Qt4, or QWidget::nativeEvent in Qt5 to "automatically wake up" and start deploying event consumer and executor.

+### I am running an application using Qt 4.8 + Embedded Linux without X server (there is QWS from QtEmbedded built in my application instead).
+Does OHT support this kind of setup?

+OHT will support this kind of setup provided that you can "wake up" OHT within your application.
+With waking up I mean to find an event that is executed at your application launching, so you can handle it and start deploying OHT services.

+In the Qt-Linux implementation, the class deploying the OHT services into the target application is QtX11PreloadingControl (extends PreloadingControl) and it is in the Lib Preload.
+In Linux, it uses QWidget::x11Event in Qt4, or QWidget::nativeEvent in Qt5 to "automatically wake up" and start deploying event consumer and executor.

+So, you need to create and adaptation of this class (e.g., QWSPreloadingControl) and:
+* either you find a generic Qt4 event that executes at application startup, similar to QWidget::nativeEvent in Qt5
+* or you find a QWS event equivalent to QWidget::x11Event in Qt4

 # Further information

 Webpage: http://www.catedrasaes.org/wiki/OHT